Executive Summary

 - Issue Alerts Panel: Engineers drill down from high-level alerts to root cause analysis without context switching.
 The interactive incident list maps affected RRHs, BBUs, and base stations with visual indicators for ongoing, resolved, or escalated issues.

 - Report Generation: Compliance and operations teams export documentation for audits and post-incident reviews.
-Specific Incident Reports provide detailed root cause analysis (RCA) with corrective actions and affected components.
+Specific Incident Reports deliver detailed root cause analysis (RCA) with corrective actions and affected components.
 Executive Summary Reports aggregate insights across all base stations.
 Both formats export as JSON or PDF.

 Example Scenario: Fronthaul Link Failure